Vodafone Dongle Review | K5161z 4G Mobile Broadband | 2026

 Reattaching the cover on the Vodafone K5161z dongle.

-Step #2: plug the dongle into your computer
+Step #2: plug in the dongle

 Plugging the Vodafone dongle into a computer.